paul-hammant-fork/standard-bazel-experiment/README.md

 The non-standard magic is in these files:

-* [recursive-bazel-build.sh](https://github.com/paul-hammant/non-standard-bazel-experiment/blob/trunk/recursive-bazel-build.sh) - builds `module a` with Bazel, invokes `.prebuild.sh` below, builds `module x` wih Bazel
+1. [recursive-bazel-build.sh](https://github.com/paul-hammant/non-standard-bazel-experiment/blob/trunk/recursive-bazel-build.sh) - builds `module a` with Bazel, invokes `.prebuild.sh` (mentioned in #2), builds `module x` wih Bazel
-* [modulex/.prebuild.sh](https://github.com/paul-hammant/non-standard-bazel-experiment/blob/trunk/modulex/.prebuild.sh) - makes a JAR of `module a` classes and puts it in the `module x` WORKSPACE as if it were under source control (but it is not)
+2. [modulex/.prebuild.sh](https://github.com/paul-hammant/non-standard-bazel-experiment/blob/trunk/modulex/.prebuild.sh) - makes a JAR of `module a` classes and puts it in the `module x` WORKSPACE as if it were under source control (but it is not)
-* [modulex/depsOutsideWorkspace/BUILD](https://github.com/paul-hammant/non-standard-bazel-experiment/blob/trunk/modulex/depsOutsideWorkspace/BUILD) - a Bazel rule for `module x` that indicates a JAR that the above two put in place
+3. [modulex/depsOutsideWorkspace/BUILD](https://github.com/paul-hammant/non-standard-bazel-experiment/blob/trunk/modulex/depsOutsideWorkspace/BUILD) - a Bazel rule for `module x` that indicates a JAR that the above two (#1 & #2) put in place

 Monorepo life with hundreds of different buildable-deployables all together in one dir structure and trunk, has other well documented nances though :)